A fairy tale Orient Express

 di Andira Vitale

-We are traveling to the past of the Eastern Express, which brought the tales of 1001 nights to its lucky guests.
+We are travelling to the past of the Eastern Express, which brought the tales of 1001 nights to its lucky guests.
 Are you ready?
 Here we go…

 The first of these postcards reached land on October 4, 1841.
-On that historic day, the whistle of luxury, comfort and dreamland blew, and the locomotive began to glide slowly along the tracks.
-The “Grand Hotel on rails” was a perfectly heated luxury train, which allows you to go up to Paris and reach Constantinople (today’s Istanbul) in 77 hours of travel.
+On that historic day, the whistle of luxury, comfort and dreamland blew, and the locomotive glided slowly along the tracks.
+The “Grand Hotel on rails” was a perfectly heated luxury train, allowing you to go to Paris and reach Constantinople (today’s Istanbul) in 77 hours of travel.
 Initially, the Orient Express consisted of two service carriages (luggage and staff cabins), two sleeping carriages that could accommodate up to 40 passengers and a restaurant carriage with a first-rate chef who varied the menu according to the countries crossed.

-For the first time a fast train (for the time) connected Western Europe with Eastern Europe, shortening distances and bringing peoples closer together.
+For the first time, a fast train (for the time) connected Western Europe with Eastern Europe, shortening distances and bringing people closer together.
 The Orient Express became famous for luxury, comfort and fine cuisine.
-It was frequented by royalty, nobles, diplomats and wealthy businessmen.
-The train only accommodated the first class, expressing the essence of the Belle Époque with the idea of trust in continuous progress, technology and financial solidity.
+It was frequented by royalty, nobles, diplomats and wealthy business people.
+The train only accommodated the first class, expressing the essence of the Belle Époque with trust in continuous progress, technology and financial solidity.

-The first train’s departure was, as we would expect, very spectacular.
+As we would expect, the first train’s departure was very spectacular.
 It was announced to the world as “The Magic Carpet to the Orient”.
-Nagelmackers has truly created a fairy tale.
+Nagelmackers has genuinely created a fairy tale.
 Mahogany and teak panels, carved walls, doors and compartments, sofas covered in soft Spanish leather with embroidered gold embossed patterns, curtains fastened with silk cords with gold thread tassels dangling, silk sheets, woollen blankets, down pillows, porcelain sinks in Italian marble, each toilet that is cleaned after use, thin crystal goblets, elegant porcelain, silver dinnerware, extremely well-trained, stylish and cleanly dressed employees, menus prepared by the best chefs of the period, and the best quality wines were all on this train.

 Thomas Edward Lawrence

-In 1909, Thomas Edward Lawrence, a British student, made his first voyage on the Orient Express en route to the Middle East to complete his thesis on crusader castles.
-This will be just the first in a long series of stays in the Arabian peninsula that will transform Thomas Edward Lawrence into Lawrence of Arabia.
+In 1909, a British student, Thomas Edward Lawrence, made his first voyage on the Orient Express en route to the Middle East to complete his thesis on crusader castles.
+This would be just the first in a long series of stays in the Arabian Peninsula that would transform Lawrence into Lawrence of Arabia.

 Agent dancer Mata Hari